 Beginning with an ascending trek through the pleasantly forested slopes of Slieve Maan, the trail reaches (and briefly stays on) the Military Road after yet another 400m ascent over a distance of some 6km.
 The walking path then circles the upper slopes of Carrickashane (508m) before descending to reach the Ow River valley at the Iron Bridge at approximately 75km from Marlay Park.

 Iron Bridge, Aghavannagh, is sometimes used as a stage end.
 This can either be walked as a short stage from Glenmalure (14km) or a longer stage from Glendalough (30km).
-There is no immediate accommodation at Iron Bridge but it is possible to arrange transport through a B&B from one of the surrounding villages - Aughrim, Glenmalure, Macreddin or Moyne.
+There is limited accommodation near Iron Bridge in Aghavannagh, if it is not possible to source a room here then it is possible to arrange transport through a B&B from one of the surrounding villages - Aughrim, Glenmalure, Macreddin or Moyne.

 Leaving Iron Bridge, a more gradual ascent then takes the trail across Ballyteigue Bridge before slicing south-westwards between Ballygobban mountain (447m) and Sheilstown Hill (536m).